 Food security is a measure of the availability of food and individuals' ability to access food.
 According to the United Nations' Committee on World Food Security, food security is defined as meaning that all people always have physical, social and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life.
 Lacking adequate or secure access to food because of financial constraints is an important marker of material deprivation that contributes to health inequalities throughout a person's life.
 Children living in households that regularly spend over a third of their total income on housing (the international standard for unaffordable housing costs) experience significantly worse outcomes than other households that spend less than 30% on housing costs.
-When families and individuals spend over 30% of their income on housing, their ability to purchase healthy food diminishes.
-Access to stable, adequate and affordable housing means individuals will have more income to spend on necessities such as food.
-Research indicates that families residing in subsidized housing have a lower chance of food insecurity than families on a waiting list for housing.
-121
+When families and individuals spend over 30% of their income on housing means individuals will have more income to spend on necessities such as food.120 Research indicates that families residing in subsidized housing have a lower chance of food insecurity than families on a waiting list for housing.121